 Money and currency

-How to write monetary values differs all around the world — design with this in mind so all travellers have the same great experience.
+How we display currencies differs all around the globe – design with this in mind to give all our travellers the same great experience.

 Use colons directly between a field title and monetary value: